Two-legged Predators: Solo Woman Hikers Be Wary

 I was woefully unprepared for this.
-Sure, I followed all the rules of solo hiking by letting someone know my exact route, having an approximate time of arrival, carrying extra water and food, double-checking my light source and first-aid kit and checking my trail map and compass often.
+Sure, I followed all the rules of solo hiking by letting someone know my exact route, having an approximate time of arrival, carrying extra water and food, double-checking my light source and a first-aid kit, and checking my trail map and compass often.

 I never prepared for what I would do if another person meant to do me harm.

 Luckily, according to trail experts and outdoor guides, assaults on trails are few and far between.
 Nevertheless, an ounce of prevention goes a long way.